kyleboas/tacticsjournal.com/_posts/2025/09/2025-09-03-senne-lammens-is-a-manchester-united-prospect.md

 image: "https://raw.githubusercontent.com/kyleboas/images/main/uploads/2025/09/02/Image-02Sep2025_10:47:08.png"
 ---

-Manchester United's newest goalkeeper Senne Lammens is 6'4 and makes great reaction saves, but he has a skinnier build and a shorter reach due to the fact that he leads with his hands rather than his legs, which makes him look less imposing in net.
+Manchester United's newest goalkeeper Senne Lammens is 6'4 and makes great reaction saves, but he has a skinnier build and a shorter reach due to the fact that gets his hands in the game but not his legs.
+That makes him look less imposing in net.

 <!---more--->